workadventure/workadventure/docs/maps/broadcast.md

   - or by using the Scripting API.
 -->

-### Settings map editor (Configure my room)
+### Configuring the global megaphone
-You can configure the general megaphone in the "Configure my room" menu.
+To configure the global megaphone feature in WorkAdventure, follow the steps below.
+Please note that access to the map editor is required to perform these configurations.

-It will affect the entire map.
+Microphone settings will affect the entire map.

 <div class="row">
     <div class="col">